Spend the Winter Preparing for Spring Planting

 Protect Your Saplings and Seedlings this Winter

 If you own a farm or a tree lot, and you have a bunch of newly planted saplings or seedlings that you are trying to nurture, then you may worry about what will happen when winter comes around.
-Often, newly planted trees and seedlings have to deal with the multiple threats that the natural world… Read more »
+Sometimes known as tree shelters, these tubes are made of corrugated plastic, they are easy to assemble,… Read more »

 Needles vs. Leaves: A Plant Evolution